-- i.
-Update a long-term capital investment plan for transportation facilities and infrastructure on an annual basis. - ii.
+- EC1.
+Update a long-term capital investment plan for transportation facilities and infrastructure on an annual basis. - EC2.
 Prioritize goods movement corridors for investment and development needs.
-The Industrial Heartland area is recognized as a key economic driver for the County, reliant on the safe and efficient movement of goods and services. - iii.
-Support the provincial highway network through efficient connections between the highway network and industry access. - iv.
-Provide and maintain a network of designated truck routes designed to accommodate large and oversized vehicles. - v.
-Monitor advances in emerging technologies as the transportation industry evolves, continually assessing the opportunities that these innovations may present on the transportation network. - vi.
-Work with the Edmonton Metropolitan Region to support the integration of transportation modes and facilities to ensure economic activities are connected to markets in Canada and abroad. - vii.
-Collaborate with industry partners to explore rail investment to improve inter-modal goods movement.
+The Industrial Heartland area is recognized as a key economic driver for the County, reliant on the safe and efficient movement of goods and services. - EC3.
+Support the provincial highway network through efficient connections between the highway network and industry access. - EC4.
+Work with the Edmonton Metropolitan Region Board to support the integration of transportation modes and facilities to ensure economic activities are connected to markets in Canada and abroad. - EC5.
+Collaborate with industry partners to explore rail investment to improve inter-modal goods movement. - EC6.
+Provide and maintain a network of designated truck routes designed to accommodate large and oversized vehicles. - EC7.
+Monitor advances in emerging technologies as the transportation industry evolves, continually assessing the opportunities that these innovations may present on the transportation network.